CIT Operational Procedures for Information Security ("9 Points")

 If university-owned confidential data is found, the staff member must discuss the disposition of that data with their supervisor.
 If the confidential data is not necessary for an ongoing university business process, erasure or secure disposal of the data is recommended.
 Copies of an individual’s own confidential data, which is to say that of the staff member and their dependents, is not in scope.

-Staff Participation in Awareness, Attestation, and Device Reviews: All staff members must participate in semi-annual awareness training and complete an annual attestation.
+Staff Participation in Awareness, Attestation, and Device Reviews: All staff members must participate in annual awareness training and complete an annual attestation.
 Random, unannounced device reviews will be conducted to assess organizational compliance with the requirements above.

 Copies you store of your own personal information do not fall within the scope of this policy.

 Responsible Central IT Division and Director: Information Technology Security Office, Director of IT Security, Wyman Miles